 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Fidelity National Information Services, Inc. (FIS) reported total carbon emissions of approximately 449,485,000 kg CO2e across all scopes.
 This includes 8,888,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 39,566,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity, steam, heating, and cooling.
-The majority of FIS's emissions stem from Scope 3, which accounted for about 449,485,000 kg CO2e, primarily from purchased goods and services (208,369,000 kg CO2e) and employee commuting (37,297,000 kg CO2e).
-FIS has set an ambitious target to achieve 100% carbon neutrality for its Scope 1 and 2 greenhouse gas emissions by 2025, as part of its Climate Action Plan.
-This commitment reflects the company's proactive approach to addressing climate change and reducing its carbon footprint.
-The company is currently on track to meet this near-term goal, which aligns with its broader sustainability objectives.
-Overall, FIS's emissions data and climate commitments highlight its dedication to environmental responsibility and its efforts to mitigate climate impact within the financial services industry.
+The company also reported significant Scope 3 emissions, totalling about 449,485,000 kg CO2e, which include emissions from the entire value chain, such as business travel and purchased goods and services.
+FIS has set an ambitious target to achieve 100% carbon neutrality for its Scope 1 and 2 greenhouse gas emissions by 2025.
+This commitment is part of their broader Climate Action Plan, which aims to align their operations with sustainable practices.
+The company is currently on track to meet this near-term goal, reflecting a proactive approach to reducing their carbon footprint.
+In previous years, FIS's emissions have shown fluctuations, with 2023 emissions recorded at approximately 480,531,000 kg CO2e for Scope 3, alongside 9,987,000 kg CO2e for Scope 1 and 40,422,000 kg CO2e for Scope 2.
+The data indicates a consistent effort to monitor and manage emissions across all scopes, with a clear focus on reducing their environmental impact.
+FIS's climate commitments are crucial in the context of the financial services industry, where sustainability is increasingly becoming a key factor for stakeholders.
+The company's initiatives reflect a growing recognition of the importance of addressing climate change and its associated risks.

 Access structured emissions data, company-specific emission factors, and source documents